Samsung Dishwasher 4C Error Code: How to Fix It

 The Samsung dishwasher 4C error code stands for “Water Supply Error.”
 It appears when the dishwasher fails to receive an adequate amount of water within a specific time frame during the wash or rinse cycle.

 The Samsung dishwasher 4C error code can be triggered by various issues, such as low water pressure, closed water valves, kinked hoses, or faulty components like the water inlet valve or flowmeter.
-To fix it, you should follow a series of troubleshooting steps, including checking water pressure, valve status, hose condition, and inspecting and possibly replacing specific dishwasher components.
+To fix it, you should follow a series of troubleshooting steps, including checking water pressure, valve status, and hose condition and inspecting and possibly replacing specific dishwasher components.

 If you find foreign material or debris in the water supply line or the water valve filter, make sure to clean or remove it.
 This ensures that the water can flow freely without any obstructions.